cyyever/aaai_hydra/README.md

 This repository contains the implementation code of [HYDRA: Hypergradient Data Relevance Analysis for Interpreting Deep Neural Networks](https://arxiv.org/abs/2102.02515).

+HYDRA is a method of neural network interpretability that assesses the contribution of training data.
+You can play [this demo](https://cyyever.github.io/aaai_hydra) to get a feel for its power.

 ## Installation

 ### Dependency